 Virtually positioning the tables side-by-side also meant that the entire edge of the tables with the tablet on (one of the longer edges of the widescreen aspect ratio interfaces) could be used as the target for network flicks.
 If the two tables were configured to use their real-life locations in relation to each other, the size of the boundary where a network flick could be trigged (i.e. that points to the remote table) would be less than a pixel at the distance between the two locations.

 Another benefit to this configuration of the tables being placed virtually side-to-side relates to behaviour of the transfer.
 Normally a realistic effect is employed with time taken for items to transfer is calculated by the time it would take from travel the gap between the interfaces at the speed of the item before it left its source interface (ignoring deceleration).
 This is useful for co-located interfaces as it reinforces the metaphor of real objects being pushed around the environment.
 Clearly this behaviour would not be suitable with the interfaces using their real-world locations in the trial as it would take a long time (in this study the multi-touch tables were 300 miles apart) even with the fastest flick gesture the interfaces are capable of identifying.
-Therefore the virtual distance between the tables set to be as small as possible.
-This meant the flick behaviour had the effect of items travelling the distance from one interface to the other via the `window'.
+Therefore, the virtual distance between the tables was set to be as small as possible.
+This meant the flick behaviour had the effect of items travelling the shorter virtual distance from one interface to the other when flicked in a direction with a trajectory that would eventually intercept the nearby virtual representation of the remote table..

 Limitation: Data Collection